Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Related Work

-In recent years, the pre-trained Vision-Language models have demonstrated significant transferability to various downstream tasks, including HOI detection.
-HOI triplets can be considered a form of structured language, leading researchers to leverage visual prior knowledge extracted from vision and language models, such as the CLIP model.
-Specific strategies include: (1) incorporating CLIP's powerful representation capabilities, guiding features or logit to align with the embedded image features in CLIP \cite{qu2022distillation}; (2) utilizing CLIP's textual prior knowledge, using the text labels embedded in CLIP to initialize classifiers \cite{ning2023hoiclip, yuan2022rlip, WanLZT023}.
-For example, RLIPv2~\cite{yuan2023rlipv2} uses BLIP~\cite{li2022blip} to generate image captions, which are converted into triplets, e.g., $<$human, interaction, object$>$.
-These triplets are used to enrich the HOI datasets during the pertaining phase.
+In recent years, the pre-trained Vision-Language Models (VLM) have demonstrated significant transferability to various downstream tasks~\cite{LuddeckeE22,yuan2022rlip,YangDALFGYL23,WanLZT023}.
+Due to their powerful capabilities, such as the CLIP model, they are employed to improve HOI detection.
+Key approaches include: (1) leveraging VLM's powerful representation capabilities by aligning features or logits with the embedded image features in VLM~\cite{LiaoZLWL022}; (2) utilizing VLM's textual prior knowledge by using the text labels embedded in VLM to initialize classifiers \cite{yuan2022rlip, WanLZT023}.

-Most recently, there has been a surge of interest in large vision-language models (VLMs)~\cite{zhu2023minigpt, liu2023visual}.
-These models have made amazing breakthroughs in image and language understanding through huge training data and advanced architectures.
-They are able to not only accurately generate descriptions of images, but also deeply understand the semantics of text and connect images to natural language.
-In this paper, we harness the generative capabilities of VLMs and use prompts to guide them in generating human-centric visual cues that capture the context of interactions within the image.
-Subsequently, we integrate the feature of visual cues with the general image features to enhance the query representations.
+Most recently, there has been a surge of interest in large VLMs~\cite{zhu2023minigpt, liu2023visual}.
+These models have achieved remarkable breakthroughs in image and language understanding through extensive training data and advanced architectures.
+They can accurately generate descriptions of images, deeply understand the semantics of text, and effectively connect images to natural language.
+Large VLMs have broad prospects and potential in HOI detection.
+UniHOI \cite{CaoTSCYLX23} utilizes the representational capabilities of VLMs to extract enhanced feature vectors of images.
+These richer and higher-level feature representations enable the model to better classify interactions between humans and objects.
+While this strategy excels in feature representation, it still has limitations in complex semantic reasoning, falling short in fully understanding the intricate relationships and interaction logic between objects.
+In this paper, we harness the generative capabilities of large VLMs and use prompts to guide them in generating contextual cues that capture the context of interactions within the image.
+We then integrate these visual cues with general image features to enhance interaction understanding.